khanhduytran0/ANGLEGLKit/README.md

 Drop-in replacement for OpenGLES framework for iOS using [ANGLE](http://github.com/google/angle) and [MetalANGLE's MGLKit](https://github.com/kakashidinho/metalangle/tree/master/ios/xcode/MGLKit).

+> [!NOTE]
+Not all apps will work, it may show a black screen instead.
+Please open an issue and specify your game.

 ## Why?
 - OpenGLES game is limited to 60fps regardless of refresh rate of your device.
 - Metal Performance HUD is not available in system OpenGLES framework.